d2l-ai/d2l-en/chapter_preliminaries/index.md

 Additionally, deep learning is all about optimization.
-We have a model with some parameters and we want to find those that fit our data the best.
+We have a model with some parameters and we want to find those that fit our data *the best*.
 Determining which way to move each parameter at each step of an algorithm requires a little bit of calculus, which will be briefly introduced.
 Fortunately, MXNet's `autograd` package automatically computes differentation for us,